Chart Color Schemes

 Central Highlands - East has shown very soft population growth performance across periods assessed by AreaSearch

-Central Highlands - East's population was approximately 7,627 as of November 2025.
-This figure reflects an increase of 471 people, a growth rate of 6.6%, since the 2021 Census which reported a population of 7,156.
-The change is inferred from the estimated resident population of 7,588 in June 2024 and an additional 81 validated new addresses since the Census date.
-This results in a population density of 0.40 persons per square kilometer.
-Central Highlands - East's growth rate exceeded that of the SA3 area (6.2%), making it a growth leader in the region.
-Natural growth contributed approximately 83.9% of overall population gains during recent periods.
+Central Highlands - East's population was around 7,640 as of Feb 2026.
+This reflected an increase of 484 people, a 6.8% rise since the 2021 Census which reported a population of 7,156.
+The change was inferred from ABS' estimated resident population of 7,586 in June 2024 and additional validated new addresses since the Census date.
+This resulted in a density ratio of 0.40 persons per square kilometer.
+Central Highlands - East's growth exceeded the SA3 area average of 5.9%, making it a growth leader in the region.
+Natural growth contributed approximately 83.9% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections released in 2023, based on 2022 data.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
 Looking ahead, lower quartile growth is anticipated for Australian non-metropolitan areas.
-The population of Central Highlands - East is projected to increase by 387 persons to 2041, reflecting a total increase of 4.5% over the 17 years.
+Central Highlands - East's population is projected to increase by 387 persons to 2041, reflecting a 4.4% total rise over the 17 years.

 Frequently Asked Questions - Population